What is Pedorthic Practice

 Learning Objectives

-Most structural problems of our body start at the bottom; more precisely—from the fallen tarsal joint.
-Once we understand that our body stands on the tarsal joint, we can analyze what is going to happen to our whole body structure when this joint falls; from the bottom of our feet to the head on top.
+Most structural problems of our body is caused by the tilted anklebones. at the bottom—the fallen tarsal joint.
+Once we understand that our body stands on the Anklebone, a part of the Tarsal joint, we can analyze the problems of the tilted anklebones, or fallen tarsal joints. to our whole body structure when this joint falls; from the bottom of our feet to the head on top.
 This course will analyze how the foot deformities, the aching feet, the major joint problems are mechanically developing from the fallen tarsal joint, and how our brain reacts to it.
 Afterward, discuss how the orthotics that support the fallen tarsal joint back to the point of aligning the anklebones can reverse all of the fallen tarsal joint syndromes.
 This course also will bring an advanced view of foot management while adding valuable information further respect to Pedorthic practice.